dotnetdeveloperaz/ExchangeRateConsole/README.md

 --startdate This specifies the start date for command range <YYYY-MM-DD>
 --enddate   This specifies the start date for command range <YYYY-MM-DD>
 *Only Non-Holiday Week Days Are Processed*
+--list      Used with symbol, lists all currency codes the application uses --search    Used with symbol command, allows you to search for valid currency codes containing string passed

 --debug     Available on all commands
             shows configuration data